AIDA-WORKSHOP/Test2020/README.md

 # Way 1:

-## Step 1: Download this repository as a ZIP file by clicking on the { Code button > Download ZIP } and extract it in your own computer.
+### Step 1: Download this repository as a ZIP file by clicking on the (Code button > Download ZIP) and extract it in your own computer.
 ## Step 2: Open Google Colab in the browser
 ## Step 3: Click on File > Upload notebook > Browse and select the extracted file (Workshop_Test2020.ipynb).
 ## Step 4: To run the files, click on Runtime > Run all.
 If a warning pops up, run the files anyway.